bpucker/MybMonday/README.md

 ### (48) Apple skin color mutant ###

 > **_<a href="https://twitter.com/boas_pucker/status/1482978494808162305">TWEET</a>:_** MdMYB90-like activates anthocyanin biosynthesis in apple.
-Methylation changes in the promoter region of a mutant are presented as explanation for an enhanced MdMYB90-like expression #MybMonday (details: https://lnk.tu-bs.de/RXK1aW)
+Methylation changes in the promoter region of a mutant are presented as explanation for an enhanced MdMYB90-like expression #MybMonday

 <a href="https://twitter.com/boas_pucker/status/1482978494808162305">
 <img alt="Apple skin color mutant (Tweet #48)" src="https://pbs.twimg.com/media/FJRHiLCWYAUnDOT?format=jpg&name=medium" width="40%" height="40%">